 - .42 Incidental Restoration Incidental restoration that is more economical or practical to perform as an associated part of the emergency repairs may be eligible.
 This incidental restoration work can be performed with the emergency work provided it is properly documented and authorized in the DDIR.
-Incidental restoration work will be funded at the pro-rata federal share for the facility. - .43 Permanent Restoration Permanent restoration is funded at the pro-rata federal share for the facility regardless of when the work is done.
+Incidental restoration work will be funded at the prorata share. - .43 Permanent Restoration Permanent restoration is funded at the prorata share for the route regardless of when the work is done.
 Permanent restoration shall be administered using normal Federal aid procedures that include written authorization, NEPA clearance, design approval, permits, right of way certification, PS&E, advertisement period, etc. Permanent restoration work must begin within two federal fiscal years after the end of the federal fiscal year in which the event occurred.